 |Certification/Licensure||Many programs require state teacher certification||Most programs require state teacher certification||Many programs require state teacher certification|

 In most cases, a student who chooses to be an elementary school teacher or a special education teacher must earn a bachelor's degree and state teacher certification.
 To become an elementary education administrator, an individual must hold a bachelor's degree, state teacher certification and have at least 5 years of experience.
 Completing a college internship program is mandatory for those who want a graduate degree.

 Special Education Teacher

 Special education teachers work with students who have varying disabilities, such as cognitive, physical and emotional.
 Teachers must tailor their lesson plans to fit both the physical and emotional needs of their students.
 Teachers also guide and monitor students' development and keep detailed reports of their students' progress.
 Individuals who work with infants and toddlers may visit their students' homes in order to teach students and provide training to parents.
-The U.S. Bureau of Labor Statistics, BLS, projects 6% job growth for special education preschool, kindergarten, and elementary educators between 2018 and 2028.
+The U.S. Bureau of Labor Statistics, BLS, projects a job growth slower than the average for special education preschool, kindergarten, and elementary educators between 2018 and 2028.
 In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $95,730 or more per year, whereas the bottom 10th percentile earned $38,980 or less per year.

 Education and Licensing Requirements

 According to the BLS, special education teachers need at least a bachelor's degree.
 Special education degree programs could instruct them how to work with families and how to stay appraised of laws and emerging technologies in education.
 Teachers must also have a license in order to teach in public schools.
 Licensing requirements include a bachelor's degree, completion of a teacher preparation program and adequate scores on exams.
 Some states require a master's degree.